 Jabra’s Talk may be their entry level Bluetooth headset, but this compact and durable device offers a majority of the features that might draw you to their top of the line Jabra Motion headset.

-This version gets an equivalent six hours of battery life, and its on-the-ear design is considered by many to be more comfortable for heavy use.
-Both headsets also have noise cancellation for calls, even though the Motion’s is more advanced.
+This version gets an equivalent six hours of battery life.
+Some even consider its on-ear design to be more comfortable than the Motion headset.
+Both headsets also have noise cancellation for outgoing audio.

 Controls are easy to use, with buttons to change volume and answer, end, or reject calls.
 There are also button chains for activating voice dialing and redialing the last number.

-One downside is that the call button is placed in a way that it is almost impossible to not accidentally click when you put the headset on.
+One downside is that the call button placement makes it easy to accidentally click it when you put the headset on.

 As can be expected from Jabra, the earpiece quality is excellent.
 This makes this headset a great candidate for getting Google Maps directions, or even streaming audio on a commute.